johnclemente/PythonProblems/README.md

 # Riddle Game

 Welcome to the Riddle Game!
 This Python script challenges users with a series of riddles.
 The user has to provide answers, and the script checks if the provided answers are correct.
 It's a fun and interactive way to test your riddle-solving skills.
+OR if you're like me, it's a fun way to learn and contribute to an open-source project!

 ## Features